Homeowners Insurance and Water Damage

 Yes.
 Storm-damage is a named peril in your homeowners policy, and any damage from it should be covered.
 Keep in mind that you must take reasonable measures to prevent further damage once you find the source of water.
 Take pictures!

 Groundwater damage typically classifies water that enters your home at or below ground level.
 Groundwater can originate from sewage backups and sump pump failures, but another common way is via seepage through the foundations of older homes.

 Does homeowners insurance cover groundwater/seepage damage?

 No, usually.
 Many homeowners insurance policies exclude groundwater damage, believing homeowners need to prepare their homes to prevent this type of damage.
-If groundwater damage is gradual it can result in denied claims.
-Installing a sump pump is one way to prevent damage from groundwater in most homes.
+If groundwater damage is gradual, it can result in denied claims.
+Installing a sump pump is one way to avoid damage from groundwater in most homes.
 In some states, like Texas, you can buy foundation & water coverage as an add-on to cover water leaking in from a compromised foundation.

 Now you know how insurance companies look at water damage in your home!